Fabian-G/quest/docs/editing.md

 1. Find tasks that match your query.
 2. Write them to a temporary file for you to edit.
-3. Wait for your to make your changes.
+3. Wait for you to make your changes.
 4. Validate the results.
 5. Merge the changes back into the original todo.txt